soCromp/soCromp.github.io/README.md

 I’m a fourth-year CS PhD student at the University of Wisconsin-Madison, advised by [Fred Sala](https://pages.cs.wisc.edu/~fredsala/).
 My interests include machine learning for scientific domains and low-data regimes.

-I’m also President of UW-Madison’s chapter of the [Women of the ACM (WACM)](https://wacm.cs.wisc.edu/) and a member of the Graduate Student Advisory Committee (GSAC) in the Computer Science Department.

-I interned at [NASA GISS](https://www.giss.nasa.gov) in Summer 2024, where I worked with Michael Hendrickson to enable analysis of climate datasets with LLMs.
+I was grateful to intern at [NASA GISS](https://www.giss.nasa.gov) in Summer 2024, where I worked with Michael Hendrickson to enable analysis of climate datasets with LLMs.

 ## Publications